burnajas/achallenge/README.md

 The purpose of the exercise was to write solutions to two challenges:

-`A running mean on a sequence of number`
+`A running mean on a sequence of numbers`

 `Determine what type of MOUSE a paragraph of text is refering to; animal or computer`